YANJINI/YANJINI.github.io/_posts/2023-02-17-Why-differentiate-for-optimization.md

 &= \sum^{\infty}_{i=0}\frac{f^i(a)}{i!}h^i
 \end{align} \tag{4}$$

 Equation $4$ is useful because it explicitly shows how the output changes as the input varies between $a+h$ and $a$, which can be calculated as $f(a+h) - f(a)$.
-This is fundamental for numerical optimization, where we try to find the optimal point of an unknown function given only input and output.
+This is fundamental for numerical optimization, where we try to find the optimal value of an unknown function given only input-output pairs.
+But this Equation $4$ is also an important tool for deriving First Order Condition (FOC) and Complete Second Order Condition (CSOC).

 ## First Order Condition (FOC)